Estimating Conditional Value-at-Risk with Nonstationary Quantile Predictive Regression Models: Econometric Model and Assumptions

 \begin{remark} Assumption \ref{Assumption1} imposes a condition of a \textit{martingale difference sequence} (regressor predeterminedness) for the innovation term $u_t$ and allows to impose further assumptions regarding the modelling of conditional heteroscedasticity via volatility processes such as ARCH/GARCH (see, \cite{phillipsmagdal2009econometric}).
 A Garch process is a typical example of a strong mixing process with exponential tails (see, \cite{meitz2023subgeometrically}). \end{remark} Under Assumption \ref{Assumption1} a functional central limit theorem holds (\cite{phillips1992asymptotics})

 which satisfies the following stochastic differential equation

 Relevant notation can be found in several studies in the literature such as \cite{dickey1981likelihood}, \cite{jansson2006optimal}, \cite{mikusheva2012one} and \cite{demetrescu2020residual} among others.
 Furthermore, to avoid confusion regarding the properties of estimators based on a conditional mean functional form vis-a-vis a conditional quantile functional form, we include the relevant assumptions in this section.
 A similar approach of comparing estimation approaches across these two different modelling methods is presented by \cite{liu2023robust}, although in our framework this is might be practical given the gap in the literature on the relevant econometric issues we aim to tackle.
+The identification of the risk measures is based on definitions \eqref{A}-\eqref{B}.

 \begin{assumption} The distribution function of innovations $u_t$, $F ( u )$ admits a continuous density function $f (u)$ away from zero on the domain $\mathcal{U} := \left\{ u: 0 < F(u) < 1 \right\}$. \end{assumption}